Iven-Wang/BERT-Relation-Extraction/README.md

 # BERT(S) for Relation Extraction

+## Notes

+1. Code paths were changed, which can only run @ server only!
+2. update: using local pre-trained BERT

 ## Overview
 A PyTorch implementation of the models for the paper ["Matching the Blanks: Distributional Similarity for Relation Learning"](https://arxiv.org/pdf/1906.03158.pdf) published in ACL 2019.
 Note: This is not an official repo for the paper.